 Both teacher-assigned and exam grades are integers between 1 and 6, with 6 being the top grade.

-Students receive grades from their teachers on 13 compulsory subjects, such as Norwegian, English, mathematics, natural sciences and social sciences, etc, as well as from a wide selection of electives.
+Students receive grades from their teachers on 13 compulsory subjects, such as Norwegian, English, mathematics, natural sciences and social sciences, etc, as well as one grade from a wide selection of electives.

 Exams consist of both written and oral forms.